kumahq/kuma/docs/generated/cmd/kumactl/kumactl_install_control-plane.md

-      --kds-global-address string                    URL of Global Kuma CP (example: grpcs://192.168.0.1:5685) --mode string                                  kuma cp modes: one of standalone|zone|global (default "standalone") --namespace string                             namespace to install Kuma Control Plane to (default "kuma-system") --set helm template <chart> --set ...          set values on the command line (can specify multiple or separate values with commas: key1=val1,key2=val2), This is similar to helm template <chart> --set ... to use set-file or set-string just use helm instead
+      --kds-global-address string                    URL of Global Kuma CP (example: grpcs://192.168.0.1:5685) --mode string                                  kuma cp modes: one of standalone|zone|global (default "standalone") --namespace string                             namespace to install Kuma Control Plane to (default "kuma-system") --registry string                              registry for all images (default "docker.io/kumahq") --set helm template <chart> --set ...          set values on the command line (can specify multiple or separate values with commas: key1=val1,key2=val2), This is similar to helm template <chart> --set ... to use set-file or set-string just use helm instead
       --tls-api-server-client-certs-secret string    Secret that contains list of .pem certificates that can access admin endpoints of Kuma API on HTTPS
       --tls-api-server-secret string                 Secret that contains tls.crt, tls.key for protecting Kuma API on HTTPS